California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 Schaeffer says new diesel engines and renewable diesel options can also dramatically reduce emissions, and those technologies are available now without building new infrastructure.

-Inside the Portland warehouse where Daimler is building its first electric trucks, workers wire refrigerator-sized battery packs onto trailers and chassis.
+Inside the Portland warehouse where Daimler is building its first electric trucks, workers wire refrigerator-size battery packs onto trailers and chassis.
 So far these prototypes have all been made by hand.
 But Michael Scheib, director of Daimler's Electric Mobility Group, says this small-scale production will shift to the company's manufacturing plant at the end of next year.

-Daimler currently manufactures 500-600 trucks a day, with the company's diesel Cascadia truck claiming a large portion of the heavy duty truck market.
+Daimler currently manufactures 500 to 600 trucks a day, with the company's diesel Cascadia truck claiming a large portion of the heavy-duty truck market.
 Despite the new mandate from California, Scheib says it's unclear how many electric versions of that truck they'll be producing in their plant.

 "The whole industry still has a lot to learn about electrification," he says.
 "We have our view of, this will happen, you know, the future is electric.
 The question is when."